Engagement

 - On post — the first line of your post they commented on.

-- Replied? — green check if you’ve replied (here or on linkedin.com).
+- Replied? — green check once you’ve replied through Canopy.

 Replying

-Click any comment → composer opens at the bottom.
-Type and Send.
-Your reply posts to LinkedIn within seconds and appears as your reply on the original thread.
+Click Reply on any comment → an inline composer opens.
+Type and Post Reply.
+Your reply posts to LinkedIn within seconds.

-Click the ✨ Draft button on any comment to generate a reply with Claude.
+Click the AI Reply button on any comment to generate a reply with Claude.
 The draft considers:

 - The comment text.